 Next, we move to the Advanced Analysis tab to begin the analysis for our periods of interest.
 For this, we need to upload an external file, either in Excel or CSV format, to specify the periods we want to analyze.
 This file should include a start date and time for each period, and either an end date and time or the duration.
 It's important that the file has an ID column, and these IDs must match exactly with those from the files uploaded earlier in the app.
+These processes are described step by step in documentation pages within the app.
 Users can also add optional labels to their file to help differentiate between the periods of interest in their own further analysis.
 In this example, we use a file with the ID, start date-time and duration to give us the period of interest, and two labels - type of exercise and the borg score for intensity (Figure XB).